niravcodes/niravcodes.github.io/pages/about.md

 - about

 ---
 Hey.
 I am Nirav, a computer engineering student from Nepal.
 You're on my personal website where I generally write about what I'm up to.
+My intention is to publicly document my projects and experiments.

-My hobbies include reading (Murakami is one of my favorites), coding, drawing, designing, and playing my guitar in free time.
-You can read about my endeavours here on this blog.
+My hobbies include reading fiction (Murakami, García Márquez and Ginsberg are some writers I revere), coding, drawing, designing, and playing my guitar in free time.
+That said, I consider my skills at best tolerable in all fields.